secutils-dev/secutils/README.md

 The main goal of this project is to provide application security engineers with a user-friendly, all-in-one toolbox for their day-to-day job that adheres to [open security principles](https://en.wikipedia.org/wiki/Open_security).
 You might want to consider Secutils.dev as a part of your usual development workflow for the following reasons:

-* Built by application security engineers for application security engineers
+* Built by application security engineer for application security engineers
 * Carefully selected utilities that are commonly used in daily work
 * Guided experience for complex security concepts
 * Request bin, CSP builder, certificate generator, web scrapper and more